prathi912/rdc-imr/src/SOP.md

     -   Navigate to **New Submission** from the sidebar.
     -   The submission form is divided into four steps:
         1.  **Project Details:** Enter the title, abstract, and category.
 You can also align your project with UN Sustainable Development Goals (SDGs).
         2.  **Team Info:** Add Co-PIs by searching for their MIS ID.
 They must be registered on the portal.
+For each Co-PI added, you must upload their individual CV as a PDF (max 5MB).
 List any student members involved.
-Upload a single ZIP file containing the CVs of all team members.
         3.  **File Uploads:** Upload your main Project Proposal (PDF) and, if applicable, your Ethics Approval document (PDF).
         4.  **Timeline & Outcomes:** Detail the project timeline and the expected outcomes or impact.
     -   At any step, you can click **Save as Draft**.
 Drafts are accessible from the **My Projects** page to be completed later.